-• Product/Outcome 1: Maintain employer and social services contact database; track outreach efforts i.
+o Product/Outcome 1: Maintain employer and social services contact database; track outreach efforts i.
 Act as liaison between employers and the NJTPA for outreach to the business community, as requested and in coordination with the NJTPA.

-• Product/Outcome 1: Serve as liaison between employers and NJTPA ii.
-Keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interaction or services provided directly by the TMA.

-• Product/Outcome 1: Track contacts made, and assistance provided.
+- o Product/Outcome 1: Serve as liaison between employers and NJTPA - ii.
+Keep records of outreach-related activities, including contacts made and the type and number of services resulting from TMA interaction or services provided directly by the TMA. - o Product/Outcome 1: Track contacts made, and assistance provided.

-ii.
-Participate in strategic planning and implementation of local CEDS, North Jersey Partners strategies, or coordination with local Workforce Development Boards (WDBs).

-Product/Outcome 1: Serve as a resource to the Hunterdon County Department of Economic Development and Tourism on transportation needs of the business community.
+- ii.
+Participate in strategic planning and implementation of local CEDS, North Jersey Partners strategies, or coordination with local Workforce Development Boards (WDBs). - o Product/Outcome 1: Serve as a resource to the Hunterdon County Department of Economic Development and Tourism on transportation needs of the business community.
 Participate in meetings of Hunterdon County I-78 Corridor Mayors Coalition to address transportation concerns along the I-78 Corridor in Hunterdon County.

-Environmental strategies will contribute to reducing air pollution and greenhouse gases from the transportation sector.
+goHunterdon activities will primarily contribute to understanding, educating and reducing on-road transportation emissions.
 These activities are in addition to the Accessibility Goal Area strategies that promote shared rides and encourage the reduction of SOV trips.